|

 AI is just a remix.
 We are the songwriters.

-Creativity comes from within, not from an app
+Creativity comes from within, not from AI

 As you know I am fascinated by creativity.
 In the age of AI, it almost feels quaint—yet, it’s also really vital.
 Sure, machines are becoming better at simulating creative processes, but I feel like there’s always a kind of hollowness (or sterility) to their efforts.
 That will improve over time, but what won’t change is that, a robot can compose music, but it doesn’t understand heartbreak; it can generate art, but it’s never known joy or loss.
 The empathy.
 The humanity.
 It isn’t there.